slimtoolkit/slim/README.md

 If you'd like to see the artifacts without running `docker-slim` you can take a look at the `sample/artifacts` directory in the repo.
 It doesn't include any image files, but you'll find:

-*	a reverse engineered Dockerfile (`Dockerfile.fat`),
+*	a reverse engineered Dockerfile (`Dockerfile.fat`)
-*	a container report file (`creport.json`),
+*	a container report file (`creport.json`)
-*	and a sample AppArmor profile (which will be named based on your original image name).
+*	a sample AppArmor profile (which will be named based on your original image name)
+*   and a sample Seccomp profile (for the upcoming Docker release)

 If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `info` command.

-You can get the current binaries for Macs [here](https://github.com/cloudimmunity/docker-slim/releases/download/v1.7/dist_mac.zip)
+You can get the current binaries for Macs [here](https://github.com/cloudimmunity/docker-slim/releases/download/v1.8/dist_mac.zip)

 ## BUILD PROCESS